- How to start a plant-based diet

 How to get protein on a plant-based diet

 Getting enough dietary protein is one of the main concerns of individuals on a plant-based diet.
 Fortunately, many plant-based proteins are nutritionally equivalent to animal-based proteins.
 You can get high-quality protein from the following plant sources:

 - Legumes, including beans, chickpeas, and green peas.

-- Soy and soy-derived foods, such as tofu, tempeh, edamame, and soy milk
+- Fermented soy and soy-derived foods, such as tofu, tempeh, edamame

 - Ancient grains, such as barley, einkorn, farro, sorghum, spelt, and teff.

 - Amaranth and quinoa